Lost in Thailand: Plot

-The story begins with a scientist, Xu Lang (Xu Zheng), who invented a solution (youba, lit.
+The story begins with a scientist, Xu Lang, who invented a solution (youba, lit.
 Oil Master, translated as "Supergas") which has the power of increasing the volume of any liquid to which the solution is applied.
 Such a solution implies great potential profitability if applied to gasoline or any precious liquid.
 However, he needs the authorization of Mr. Zhou, the biggest shareholder, in order to get further funding from an investment fund.
-Gao Bo (Huang Bo), who was the classmate of Xu in college and his partner at the workplace, wants to sell the invention to a French company instead.
+Gao Bo, who was the classmate of Xu in college and his partner at the workplace, wants to sell the invention to a French company instead.

 Upon the discovery that Mr. Zhou is in Thailand, Xu Lang immediately embarks on a trip to Thailand, constantly tailed by Gao.
-On the plane, Xu meets a young man named Wang Bao (Wang Baoqiang), who is going to Thailand to fulfill a list of dreams (including fighting a Muay Thai master, planting a cactus).
+On the plane, Xu meets a young man named Wang Bao, who is going to Thailand to fulfill a list of dreams (including fighting a Muay Thai master, planting a cactus).
 Wang owns a scallion pancake store in Beijing, and claims that the famous actress Fan Bingbing is his girlfriend.
 Not wanting to be bothered by Wang, Xu keeps trying to get rid of him, but events unfold in such a way that the two become a team.

 The two go on a hunt to find Mr. Zhou.
 The interaction between the savvy businessman and the pious, simple-minded chef is a source of most of the dialog in the film.
 The two undergo major culture shock in Thailand, while Wang is frustrated with the progress in finding Mr. Zhou.

 Attempting to blame Wang for the whole mishap, Xu finds cash in Wang's wallet.
 Considering that Wang lost all his money earlier in the trip, Xu Lang suspects that he is a spy for Gao and tears apart Wang Bao's diary.
 Xu goes on to read Wang's diary and discovers that Wang is writing tourist diaries attempting to cheer up his mother, who has Alzheimer's disease, is a fan of actress Fan Bingbing, and wishes that Wang was in a relationship.
 Moved by Wang's diaries, Xu regains his trust for Wang.